Poetry

 Eg: His honour rooted in dishonour stood

-So innocent arch, so cunningly simple
+So innocent arch, so cunningly simple.

 bittersweet, working vacation, pleasing pains, open secret,